Skip to main content

 In this way, Pratt captures a sect of America that seldom feels seen among Hollywood A-listers.
 He’s been generally bearish on specific political declarations, but right-America has certainly claimed Pratt as their boy.
 And similar to what we discussed with Seven Brides for Seven Brothers, large sects of the internet automatically distrusts anything that Uncle Murph from Montana likes.

 The center of this conversation was something about him just being allowed too many hit roles.
 But something like the “worst Chris” tournament of 2018, which was probably started in good jest, very quickly devolved into a rather nasty dogpiling of many baseless claims about Pratt as a person.
-This has echoed in some specific waves of backlash where Pratt was canceled for publicly shaming his first wife because he … wished his current wife happy birthday, and other such dumb character attacks.
+This has echoed in some specific waves of backlash where Pratt was canceled for reportedly shaming his first wife because he … wished his current wife happy birthday, and other such dumb character attacks.
 This is also where we got the internet deciding that Chris Pratt is singlehandedly killing the voice acting industry by voicing Mario.
 (Seriously, where were you guys during Dreamworks’ entire run in the 2000s?)

 Was Chris Pratt’s ubiquity so unique?
 I don’t know.
 I wasn’t around for the 80s--I’m not sure whether anyone was complaining that Harrison Ford couldn’t be Han Solo, Indiana Jones, and the guy from Blade Runner.